]> git.gag.com Git - web/altusmetrum/blobdiff - AltOS/building.mdwn

 +Since many people prefer to use an actually released version of Debian,

-+clean install of Debian 10 (buster) and get to a working build.
-Here's that
++clean install of Debian 12 (bookworm) and get to a working build.
+Here's

 +